The Night Climbers of Oxford: History

 The founding date of the Night Climbing society remains unknown, although acts of nocturnal climbing in Oxford are reported to date back to the 1930s, with members of the Alpine Club and Oxford University Mountaineering Club being some of the first to venture on to the University rooftops.
-The historian and climber David Cox, is widely regarded as one of the first night climbers to have scaled the Radcliffe Camera and the Codrington Library, during the early 1930s.
+The historian and climber David Cox is widely suspected of being one of the society's founders.
+He is also regarded as one of the first night climbers to have scaled the Radcliffe Camera and the Codrington Library, during the early 1930s.
 Upon his second ascent of the Radcliffe Camera, he was accompanied by fellow climber Nully Kretschmer.
-As an undergraduate, Cox stole the weather vane from the Christopher Wren Sundial, located in All Souls College.
-Upon being elected a fellow, he climbed back up and replaced it, with its absence unnoticed.
-Tom Tower located at Christ Church, Oxford is also reported to have first been scaled in the 1940s by undergraduate students.
+As an undergraduate, Cox stole the weather vane from the Christopher Wren sundial in All Souls College.
+Upon being elected a fellow, he climbed back up and replaced it without its absence being noticed.